-Thanks to a generous $500,000 federal grant, Bronx Better Learning is sharing its highly successful approach to mathematics instruction with two nearby, regular public schools: PS 111, with whom we share a campus, and CS 112, just four blocks away.
-We have completed the first year of the grant.
+Thanks to a generous $500,000 federal grant, administered by the New York State Education Department, Bronx Better Learning shares its highly successful approach to mathematics instruction with two nearby, regular public schools: PS 111, with whom we share a campus, and CS 112, just four blocks away.

-Our grant application allotted a substantial amount of the funding to complete what is presently a prototype version of iCountBetter, an iPad app that replicates crucial elements of the challenges we provide our students at BBL, through an approach called Gattegno mathematics.
-BBL owns the rights to the app, the final shape of which is being influenced by feedback we solicit from our partner schools’teachers, as they try out increasingly complete versions of the current prototype and use other, fully completed and commercially available iPad apps that mirror some of the design elements we are considering for iCountBetter.
+Our grant application allotted a substantial amount of the funding to complete what was originally a prototype version of iCountBetter, an iPad app that replicates crucial elements of the challenges we provide our students at BBL, through an approach called Gattegno mathematics.
+BBL owns the rights to the app, the final shape of which was influenced by feedback we solicited from our partner schools’teachers, as they and their students tried out increasingly complete versions of iCountBetter.

 Though the three-year grant period has expired, BBL continues to offer CS 112 and PS 111 teachers support in their using the app, available to all for no cost on Apple’s app store (iPad only).